future-architect/uroborosql-fmt/docs/options/use_parser_error_recovery.md

 When this option is enabled, `postgresql-cst-parser` attempts to recover from certain syntax errors and continues formatting.

 Internally, this feature relies on the `parse_2way` function of `postgresql-cst-parser`.
-Refer to its documentation for details.
+You can refer to the original source code and documentation [here](https://github.com/future-architect/postgresql-cst-parser/blob/eeb064fb948c9496b9f108ffbe4621905a14a152/crates/postgresql-cst-parser/src/lib.rs#L103-L118).

 ## Options